astronomer/docs/astro/runtime-release-notes.md

 #### Ignored CVEs

- - [CVE-2024-25128](https://www.cve.org/CVERecord?id=CVE-2024-25128) This CVE applies to OAuth 2.0 users.
-Attackers can gain unauthorized access to custom-built applications created with only certain versions of Flask-AppBuilder that use the OpenID 2.0 authorization protocol.
+ - [CVE-2024-25128](https://www.cve.org/CVERecord?id=CVE-2024-25128) This CVE applies to OpenID users only.
+Attackers can gain unauthorized access to the Airflow UI by impersonating any Airflow user.
+Note this impacts OpenID only, which is long deprecated, and should not be confused with the more common OpenID Connect (ODIC).
 This scenario does not apply to Astro Runtime users.

 ## Astro Runtime 10.1.0